Greg0109/ForwardNotifier/README.md

 **Don't forget to insert your password!**

+**If you prefer to use Key authentication, then make sure the key is working properly before using it.
+I've tested this tweak with keys using the .pem format**

 # Troubleshooting

 If the ssh fails, you will get a notification on your sender device with the title "ForwardNotifier Error".
 This will have the output of the error as a message.
 It will point you in the direction of where the error happened.